The Adult Responsibility Project equips adults with the knowledge and skills to protect children and promote safety.

 Understanding and Responding to the Sexual Behaviors of Adolescents

-Some content was developed at the Kempe Center for Prevention & Treatment of Child Abuse & Neglect.
-Gail Ryan, MA; Director, Kempe Perpetration Prevention Program, Assistant Clinical Professor, Department of Pediatrics, University of Colorado School of Medicine, with support from the Kempe Foundation.
+Some material was developed by the Kempe Center for the Prevention & Treatment of Child Abuse & Neglect, with special thanks to Gail Ryan, MA, Director of the Kempe Perpetration Prevention Program and Assistant Clinical Professor, Department of Pediatrics, University of Colorado School of Medicine, supported by the Kempe Foundation.

 Understanding and Responding to the Sexual Behaviors of Children